bradfrost/atomic-design/chapter-4.md

 - Going from rough wireframes into the browser, iterating there

 ## Maintaining a living design system
-- Throw the design system in the trashcan, right along side the
+- Throw the design system in the trashcan, right along side the PSDs